pemo11/easygrader/README.md

-checkstyleRulePath| the path of the checkstyle rule file            |E:\\Praktomat-Testpool\\GP1\\checkstyle-OMI3d.xml studentRosterPath| the path of the csv file with the student names |E:\\Grader-Helper\\CreateSimpelGraderSubmission\\Student_Roster.csv dbPath| the path of the sqlite db database file         |E:\\Projekte\\simpelgrader\\simpelgraderv1.db
+checkstyleRulePath| the path of the checkstyle rule file            |E:\\Praktomat-Testpool\\GP1\\checkstyle-OMI3d.xml studentRosterPath| the path of the csv file with the student names |E:\\Grader-Helper\\CreateSimpelGraderSubmission\\Student_Roster.csv dbPath| the path of the sqlite db database file         |E:\\Projekte\\simpelgrader\\simpelgraderv1.db *Table 1: Path settings in Simpelgrader.ini*

-the next table contain the other settings which are all optional
+Table 2 contain the other settings whose values are all optional.

 section|setting|meaning
 ---|---|---